ompl/omplapp/doc/dox/installation.md

       sudo apt-get update

 - If you are using Ubuntu 10.04 or earlier, the supplied version of CMake is too old.
 You can download the latest version from [here](http://www.cmake.org/cmake/resources/software.html).
-- Install Boost, CMake, curl, Python, PyQt4, and PyOpenGL.
+- Install Boost, CMake, curl, Python, PyQt4, PyOpenGL, and pkg-config.

       sudo apt-get install libboost-all-dev cmake curl python-dev python-qt4-dev python-qt4-gl python-opengl freeglut3-dev